Commission on Legal Empowerment of the Poor: Organization

-Advocates of LEP argued that the only way to break new ground on legal empowerment was to learn from the experiences of those who live and work in slums and settlements around the world.
-Thus, CLEP, in conducting its research, partnered with grassroots organizations, governments and institutions to hear about the legal challenges faced by the poor.
-22 National and Regional Consultations and 5 technical workgroups were hosted in Africa, South and Central Americas, Asia, the Middle East and Europe.
+Advocates of legal empowerment argued that it was imperative to learn from those who live and work in slums and settlements around the world.
+Thus, the Commission on Legal Empowerment of the Poor, in conducting its research, partnered with grassroots organizations, governments and institutions to hear about the legal challenges faced by the poor.
+22 National and Regional Consultations were hosted in Africa, South and Central Americas, Asia, the Middle East and Europe.
 These national and regional processes grounded the work of Legal Empowerment in local realities, and contributed to recommendations that reflected diverse cultural, socio-economic and political environments.

-CLEP’s final report, Making The Law Work For Everyone, argued that LEP initiatives must be grounded in four foundational “pillars”:
+The Commission on Legal Empowerment of the Poor's final report, Making The Law Work For Everyone, argued that legal empowerment initiatives must be grounded in four foundational “pillars”: